Syrimx/Encoder/README.md

 # Encoder

+Welcome to 'Encoder'!
-Welcome to 'Encoder' a simple tool for encoding strings passed by piping, into the specified encoding format.
+A simple tool for encoding strings into the specified format.

 At the moment there are three encoding schemas implemented.